Cubs vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in four of their past 10 games and have won three of those contests.
+- The Cubs have played as the favorite in five of their past 10 games and won four of those contests.

-- The Cubs and their opponents have combined to hit the over six times in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over six times.

-- Sportsbooks have not set a spread for any of the Cubs' last 10 games.
-Chicago games have gone over the total three straight times, and the average total in this stretch was nine runs.

 Cubs Betting Records & Stats

-- The Cubs have put together a 31-22 record in games they were listed as the moneyline favorite (winning 58.5% of those games).
+- The Cubs have won 59.3% of the games this season when they were the moneyline favorite (32-22).

-- Chicago has played in 113 games with an over/under set, and have combined with its opponents to go over the total 61 times (61-48-4).
+- Chicago has had an over/under set by bookmakers 114 times, and have combined with opponents to go over the total in 61 of those games (61-49-4).

+- The Cubs have collected a 5-6-0 record against the spread this season (covering 45.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!